brunomayerc/market-dashboard/README.md

 ---

+## 📄 License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---

-Feel free to customize this dashboard for your needs!
+Feel free to customize this dashboard for your needs! 🌟